T

 viewpoint

-Directly accessible from Fairmont Le Château Frontenac.
+Directly adjacent to Fairmont Le Château Frontenac.

 3. Midday